stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 4. Balancing performance, cost, and accuracy in the vector search system
 5. Optimizing CoreDataStore API usage for performance and reliability
 6. Ensuring proper error handling for all external API calls
+7. Managing dependencies and ensuring consistent environment setup

 ## Team Collaboration
 - Documentation being maintained in the memory bank
 - Code will be managed through GitHub with feature branches
 - CI/CD pipeline will be implemented using GitHub Actions
+- Testing infrastructure is set up for continuous testing